wronghorsebatterystaple/Website-Flask/README.md

 ### Other notes:
 - `url_for()` to a blueprint (trusted destination!) should always be used with `_external=True` in both HTML templates and Flask to simplify the cross-origin nature of having a blog subdomain
+- Try not to modify any of the **forms.py**s, as some JS might rely on hardcoded values of the form fields.
+I don't do frontend, ok?

 # Blog writer notes